Contents of Article

 Therefore, the common issues surrounding designing a needs analysis are:

 - Lack of research data on that particular sport.

 - Inaccessibility to available information.

 - Overwhelming quantities of information, which may lead to over-complication.

-As previously mentioned, there is a lack of current physiological and biomechanical data available on a large quantity of sports, meaning there is vast opportunity to investigate the physical demands of many sports from professional to recreational levels.
-Whilst some researchers are currently creating practical and useful needs analyses for a number of sports (10, 11, 12), there are still an extortionate amount of sports without evidence-based needs analyses.
-Consequently, the two follow suggestions would be useful research topics for a vast majority of sport science graduates:
+As previously mentioned, there is a lack of current physiological and biomechanical data available on a large quantity of sports, meaning there is a vast opportunity to investigate the physical demands of many sports from professional to recreational levels.
+Whilst some researchers are currently creating practical and useful needs analyses for a number of sports (10, 11, 12), there is still an extortionate amount of sports without evidence-based needs analyses.
+Consequently, the two following suggestions would be useful research topics for a vast majority of sport science graduates:

 - Analyse the physiological and biomechanical demands of sports from a professional to recreational level.